pupilfirst/wd201-scripts/tdd/README.md

 ## Test Driven Developemnt

-Test-driven development reverses the tradition development and testing.
-Usually we write code first, then write tests toverify if the feature is working properly or not.
+Test-driven development reverses the traditional development and testing.
+Usually we write code first, then write tests to verify if the feature is working properly or not.
 But with TDD, you will write a test first, then add code until the test passes.

 ### TDD work flow